XBFL Rules

 Players who violate this rule will earn a misconduct strike.
 If this violation affects the result of a game, they will be removed from the league for a single game to which the CPU will manage the team.
 A second offense will result in termination from the league.

 Use of Turbo-Enabled Controllers: Starting with ESPN 2K5, running backs and receivers now have the ability to break wrap-tackles by rapidly pressing the 'A' button.
 Unfortunately, many online gamers have begun to utilize non-standard controllers that feature "turbo" buttons (i.e. auto rapid fire assigned buttons).
 Use of such a feature is forbidden by the XBFL.
-Anyone suspected of using "turbo" in order to break tackles will be penalized.
+Anyone suspected of using "turbo" or any modded controller that provides an unfair advantage in any video game used by The XBFL will be penalized.
 Further offenses will result in removal from the league.

 Pausing the Game: While this is not expected to be a problem in the XBFL, it should be mentioned because it happens when playing "pick-up games" online.
 What happens is this: some people who are losing by a great deal have been known to pause the game and leave their console running, thus leaving the winning player no choice but to disconnect which affects his/her overall ranking.
 This is probably one of the most unsportsmanlike tactics a gamer can make, if not THE MOST.
 If this happens in the XBFL, the person pausing the game will be automatically disqualified and ejected from the league.